 According to confirmed reports, unlike many other pro players, Lynch hasn’t spent a dime of the nearly 50 million ($49,703,823 to be exact) he has made in the NFL.

 And just turning the ripe old age of 34 (yes, he’s only 34 years old), puts Marshawn ahead of the game on so many levels.

 A 2009 Sports Illustrated study claimed that 78 percent of NFL retirees have “gone bankrupt or are under financial stress because of joblessness or divorce” within two years of their careers ending (just look at Terrell Owens).
 But with rags to riches stories and the trappings of women, bad investments, etc, many fall victim to going back to being broke.

-Instead of spending his retirement just lying around and eating Skittles, he appears to be making good use of his first offseason retirement season by going into philanthropy mode and helping build houses for people in Haiti.
+When he was retired, he made good use of his first offseason retirement season by going into philanthropy mode and helping build houses for people in Haiti.

 The mission was organized by Seahawks defensive end Cliff Avril, who is of Haitian descent, along with international charity Free the Children.
 Avril, Lynch, Lions linebacker Stephen Tulloch and Buccaneers tackle Gosder Cherilus hosted the mobile medical clinic to assist in the everyday illnesses Haitians face but don’t have the resources to cure.
 The players also donated fresh water for an entire year while fresh water resources were being built.

-Lynch has also been busy as a businessman.
-He recently unveiled a new portal to sell his…
+Lynch is also been busy as a businessman.
+He unveiled a new portal to sell his…